influxdata/docs-v2/content/influxdb/v2.1/reference/key-concepts/data-elements.md

 | 2019-08-18T00:06:00Z | census       | 32                               | scientist                              | mullen                                   |

 Now that `bees` and `ants` are tags, InfluxDB doesn't have to scan all `_field` and `_value` columns.
 This makes your queries faster.

+{{% note %}}

+For more information about designing measurements, tags, and fields for querying, see [best practices for schema design](/influxdb/v2.1/write-data/best-practices/schema-design/).

+{{% /note %}}

 ## Bucket schema